The information in this article applies to:

 - With the rectangular polyline still selected, click the Open Object edit button.
 On the Fill Style panel of the Polyline Specification dialog:

-- Select Concrete from the Fill Pattern drop-down list.
+- Select Concrete from the Pattern Type drop-down list.

-- Specify the desired Spacing, Angle, Line Weight and Fill/Pattern Color.
+- Specify the desired Spacing, Angle, Line Weight and Color.

-- On the Line Style panel, select a Line Color, Style and Weight.
+- On the Line Style panel, select a Color, Style and Weight.